POLICY FAQ — WHERE I STAND

 - Should quantum cybersecurity preparation begin now?

 Yes.
 Waiting would risk national infrastructure vulnerability.
+This is another major reason we need to remain on a physical Cash system

 - Should physical cash remain legal tender?